popelnuh/uk-test-centres-pass-rate-roundabouts/README.md

 # Roundabouts and Practical Driving Test Pass Rate

-Is there a relationship between the number of roundabouts and the practical driving test pass rate?
+Is there a relationship between the number of roundabouts and the practical driving test pass rate in the UK?

-I have decided to calculate the number of roundabouts within 30km radius from the test centres and visualise it on a [map](http://www.popelnuh.com/roundabouts.html).
+I have decided to calculate the number of roundabouts within a 30km radius of each test centre and visualise it on a [map](http://www.popelnuh.com/roundabouts.html).

 R scripts investigate data for further relationships.
 This work is in progress.